 Terminal 1 Art

-As part of the Terminal 1 Modernization Project, the Raleigh-Durham Airport Authority will place three permanent art installations in the terminal.
+As part of the Terminal 1 Modernization Project, the Raleigh-Durham Airport Authority placed three permanent art installations in the terminal.
 Joining them will be a smaller work incorporated into the building’s dedication plaque.
-These pieces will be a part of the airport’s art program.
-View conceptual renderings of these art pieces.
+These pieces are a part of the airport’s art program.

 Ripples, Catherine Widgery

-This piece will be located on a glass wall that separates the security checkpoint from the concourse.
-It will be visible to everyone who proceeds through the security checkpoint as well as those walking down the concourse.
+This piece is located on a glass wall that separates the security checkpoint from the concourse, visible to everyone who proceeds through the security checkpoint as well as those walking down the concourse.

 Ripples comprises laser-etched glass that makes the artwork seem to move as the viewer walks by on the concourse side.
 It is an image of blue water, reflecting the sky, that includes ripple patterns of water and the reflections of trees.